R&D Project

 Summary of the project

-Cybernetic beings are cybernetic avatar technologies that we develop, which enable people to realize their abilities to the fullest, and share their diverse skills and experiences with others throughout the world.
-Factoring the social and ethical issues with the shared use of such physical skills and experiences, we are building the foundation for embodied skills and experiences to only become the norm, but be harmoniously integrated into society.
+In Project Cybernetic being, we develop cybernetic avatar technologies that enable people to realize their infinite abilities to the fullest, and share their diverse skills and experiences with others throughout the world.
+Factoring the social and ethical issues that surround the shared use of such physical skills and experiences, we are building the foundation not only for embodied skills and experiences to become the norm, but also for their harmonious integration into society.

-By 2050, we aim to realize a society where people can freely connect with one another and co-create embodied experiences via cybernetic avatars.
+By 2050, we aim to realize a society where people can freely connect and co-create embodied experiences via cybernetic avatars.

 Human Augmentation by CAs / Use-case Scenario of CAs in 2050